-You will often see bananas in a lot of these kidney cleanses and detoxes, and bananas are, again, another kidney healthy food and something that should be used to help to promote your kidney health.
+You will often see bananas in a lot of these kidney cleanses and detoxes, and they should be included in your diet to help promote your kidney health.

 You want to be careful because bananas are high in potassium, and if you already have CKD or chronic kidney disease, then you want to make sure that you consult with your physician and your dietician to learn how much potassium you should have.

 Patients with advanced kidney disease often need to limit potassium.
 But in general, bananas have high potassium and potassium is something that is good for helping you to lower your blood pressure naturally.
 And the potassium can also help to soften blood vessels and decrease blood pressure.